 Marshall McLuhan

-Marshall McLuhan was a Canadian philosopher, professor, and public intellectual who made significant contributions to the study of media theory and communications.
-He is best known for coining the expressions 'the medium is the message' and 'global village,' and for predicting the World Wide Web almost thirty years before it was invented.
-His work is viewed as a cornerstone in the study of media theory, and he remains a prominent figure in media discourse.
+Marshall McLuhan was a Canadian philosopher, professor, and public intellectual.
+He is best known for his work in media theory and for coining the expressions 'the medium is the message' and 'global village.'
+His work is considered foundational in the study of media ecology.

 Books